The DeanBeat: The coronavirus knocks down the dominoes of the GDC

 A poll by game developer site Gamesmith on Thursday of more than 1,000 game developers showed that 35% polled are still going, 14% are undecided, and 34% are definitely not going due to the coronavirus.
 Another 14% said they weren’t going for other reasons.

 As someone who runs a conference (GamesBeat Summit), I can sympathize with the GDC.
 A lot of paranoia is out there.
 But it’s also heartbreaking to see, as it is one of my favorite conferences of the year.
-And it’s feels like an overreaction.
+And it feels like an overreaction.
 But I recognize that far brighter people than me can make pronouncements about how safe it is to attend.
 Many who want to go are saying, “Don’t panic.”

 Their common refrain is that more people have died from the flu every year than the coronavirus has killed so far.